All Episodes

 There's no comparison.

-Hillary's gonna make choices on health care, refugees, immigration borders, education, and her you know, economic plans not gonna help anybody either.
+Hillary's going to make choices on health care, refugees, immigration, borders, education, and her economic plan's not going to help anybody either.

 And we know she's had one foreign policy disaster after the other.